 For more information, please contact the Office of the Registrar.

-Development of reading, writing, and listening skills through a program of self-access assignments specifically selected to meet the individualís needs.
+Development of reading, writing, and listening skills through a program of self-access assignments specifically selected to meet the individual's needs.
 Schedule of supervised work and individual tutoring.
-1-2 credits.
+1-2 credits

-An intensive course in functional English for ELCP students to facilitate integration into the community and preparation for academic study.
-Includes survival skills, cultural awareness, basic computer and study skills, and writing projects. $10 fee.
+An intensive course in functional English for ELC students to facilitate integration into the community and preparation for academic study.
+Includes survival skills, cultural awareness, basic computer and study skills, and writing projects.
 4 credits.

 Development of listening and speaking skills enabling students to function effectively in an academic setting.
 Emphasis on prepared and impromptu speeches, group discussions, debate, and video-based activities.
-Continued practice of English in informal and formal settings: role play, simulations, and community field work. $10 fee.
+Continued practice of English in informal and formal settings, role play, simulations, and community field work.
 4 credits.

 An intensive course in pronunciation of American English.
 Development of accent modification techniques which result in increased intelligibility.
 Special emphasis is placed on auditory discrimination, correct pronunciation of English speech sounds, complete word production, stress and intonation patterns.
-Exercises tailored to individual student's speech patterns with targeted feedback using Compton PESL methodology to achieve desired outcomes. $10 fee.
+Exercises tailored to individual student's speech patterns with targeted feedback using Compton P-ESL methodology to achieve desired outcomes.
 3 credits.

 An in-depth review of grammatical structures within the context of students' own writing projects.
-Grammar activities and exercises tailored to meet individual studentís needs.
-4 credits.
+Grammar activities and exercises tailored to meet individual students' needs.
+4 credits

 An introduction for international students to living, studying, and working in the United States.
 Skills development in independent living in a new culture.
-Focus on cross cultural relationship building, problem solving, written and verbal communication in the work place including accent/dialect comprehension.
+Focus on cross-cultural relationshp building, problem solving, written and verbal communication in the work place including accent/dialect comprehension.
 Preparation of individual/group presentations and a research paper.
-4 credits.
+Offered January term.
+4 credits

-An introduction to reading and writing about literature for non-native speakers of English.
+An introduction to reading and writing about literature for non-native speakers of English students.
 Study of literary genres: short story, poetry, and novel.
 Focus on creative writing projects and formal analysis essays.
-4 credits.
-(CS)
+4 credits (CS)